 - Strengthens bones — Protein works together with calcium to protect and strengthen bones.
 Chicken tenders have enough proteins per serving size to keep your bones healthy.

-- Heals wounds — Elderly and people suffering from medical conditions such as diabetes are in danger of improper wound healing.
-A good diet can help with this.
-Chicken tenders have enough protein and amino acids per serving size to aid wound healing.
+- Heals wounds — Chicken tenders have enough protein and amino acids per serving size to aid wound healing, especially for the elderly and diabetic patients.

-- Aids weight loss — I talked about how many calories and how many net carbs chicken tenders have, so you know the number of calories per single serving is high.
-However, chicken tenders will help you feel full, which reduces cravings and overeating, so you may even experience weight loss.
+- Aids weight loss — Chicken tenders will help you feel full, which reduces cravings and overeating, so you may even experience weight loss.

-- No protein deficiency — Even though protein in chicken strips comes with a lot of fat, it can provide enough nutrients to people with protein deficiency
+- Improves protein deficiency — Even though protein in chicken strips comes with a lot of fat, it can provide enough nutrients to people with protein deficiency.

 How Many Carbs Are in 3 Fried Chicken Strips?

-3 fried chicken strips have 32g of total carbs and 31 net carbs.
+There are 32g of total carbs and 31 net carbs in 3 fried chicken strips.

 How Many Grams Is 3 Chicken Strips?